rustinphares/pdf2htmlEXwiki/Download.md

 4. As a [Docker image](Download-Docker-Image)
 5. [Build from sources](Building)

-For detail on how to run pdf2htmlEX, please read the wiki https://github.com/pdf2htmlEX/pdf2htmlEX/wiki/Quick-Start
+For detail on how to run pdf2htmlEX, have a look at [Quick Start](Quick-Start).